maveio/metrics_client/README.md

 # metrics

 Our components library uses metrics to analyze video usage.
 This repo is meant to be transparent and accountable.
+This is only the client library and is part of [Mave Metrics Server](https://github.com/maveio/metrics-server)

 [Install](#install) •
 [Usage](#usage)

 ## Install